 What if I have not appealed?

 - You forgot to appeal or have missed the deadline.
-In those situations, you can still ask the court for an appeal.
-This is called appealing “out of time”.
+In those situations, you can still ask the court for an appeal (“appealing out of time”)

-Where can I find out about appealing in the usual way?
+Where can I find out more about appealing?

-if you were convicted in a Crown Court useful information about appealing can be found in a booklet called ‘Appealing a conviction or sentence to the Court of Appeal – help for applicants’.
-Copies of this should be in your prison library.
-You can find out more by downloading a booklet and the forms you need.
-You can get a paper copy of the booklet and forms by calling the Criminal Appeals Office on 020 7947 6011.
+- if you were convicted in a Crown Court useful information about appealing can be found in a booklet called ‘Appealing a conviction or sentence to the Court of Appeal – help for applicants’.
+Copies of this should be in prison libraries.